xNaCly/fleck/doc/Usage.md

     fleck [Options] file

 Options:
 	Name                	Default   	Requires            	Description

 	--help                	false     	                    	prints the help page, exists --watch               	false     	                    	watches for changes in the specified page, recompiles the file on change
-        --syntax                false                                   enables syntax highlighting for code blocks in the output
-        --live-preview          false                                   same as watch, serves the compiled html, reloads tab if change occured
+	--syntax              	false     	                    	enables syntax highlighting for code blocks in the output using prism --math                	false     	                    	enables latex math rendering in the output using katex --live-preview        	false     	                    	same as watch, serves the compiled html, reloads tab if change occured
 	--debug               	false     	                    	enables debug logs
-        --version               false                                   prints version and build information, exists --no-prefix             false                                   hide the informational comments generated in the output html
-        --no-template           false                                   write html output to a file without the default html scaffolding
-        --silent                false                                   disables info logs, reduces output significantly --toc                   false                                   generates a table of contents at the top of the output file, includes headings 1,2,3
+	--version             	false     	                    	prints version and build information, exists --no-prefix           	false     	                    	hide the informational comments generated in the output html --no-template         	false     	                    	write html output to a file without the default html scaffolding --silent              	false     	                    	disables info logs, reduces output significantly --toc                 	false     	                    	generates a table of contents at the top of the output file, includes headings 1,2,3
-        --toc-full              false           toc                     generates a full toc, includes headings 1,2,3,4,5,6 --keep-temp             false           preprocessor-enabled    keeps fleck from removing temporary files, used for debug purposes
-        --preprocessor-enabled  false                                   enables the preprocessor to replace macros, decreases performance
-        --shell-macro-enabled   false           preprocessor-enabled    enables the dangerous '@shell{command}' macro --port                  12345           live-preview            specify the port for '--live-preview' to be served on
+	--toc-full            	false     	toc                 	generates a full toc, includes headings 1,2,3,4,5,6 --keep-temp           	false     	preprocessor-enabled	keeps fleck from removing temporary files, used for debug purposes --preprocessor-enabled	false     	                    	enables the preprocessor to replace macros, decreases performance --shell-macro-enabled 	false     	preprocessor-enabled	enables the dangerous '@shell{command}' macro --port                	12345     	live-preview        	specify the port for '--live-preview' to be served on

 Online documentation: https://github.com/xnacly/fleck
 ```